HomeBest options › Leadership & Team

 Masterestaurant tools for better hiring

-The hiring process doesn't work in isolation: it needs a clear business framework so the manager knows how many servers are actually needed and how much can be paid per shift without breaking the break-even point.
-Diego F. Parra ties the hiring process to three tools in the Masterestaurant ecosystem that take personnel decisions out of the realm of gut feeling.
+Hiring does not work in isolation: it needs a business framework that says how many servers you need and what you can pay per shift without breaking break-even.
+I tie the hiring process to three tools in the Masterestaurant ecosystem that take personnel decisions out of gut-feeling territory.

 Diego F. Parra